background 8

 Headless CMS or 'headless' content manager is software for creating digital platforms.
 It is used to create and manage content and makes it easy to extend the functionality of your application.
 "Headless", or "decoupled", is an adjective describing a completely different philosophy of application development, a departure from the traditional front-end – back-end model.

 When using a “standard” CMS and having, for example, a website and a mobile app, you have to enter content separately everywhere.
-With a headless CMS, content from a single source can be made available to both the “front” of the website, the mobile app and anywhere else.
-The only point of contact is the API, which takes the content from the database and makes it available in a standardised form further down the line.
+With a headless CMS, content from a single source can be made available to both the “front” of the website, the mobile app, and anywhere else.
+The only point of contact is the API, which takes the content from the database and makes it available in a standardized form further down the line.
 This flexibility works well, for example, with multilingual portals, mobile applications, POS systems, etc.

 An additional benefit is that there is no restriction on the technology in which the front-end application will be made.
-"The front end of your digital platform can be written in, say, JavaScript or PHP and it will work with the API of your CMS just as well.
+"The front end of your digital platform can be written in, say, JavaScript or PHP, and it will work with the API of your CMS just as well.
 This also gives you full control over the layout of your project and makes it much quicker and easier to make changes without having to rebuild the back-end.
 You can also freely adapt it to the devices on which your content will be displayed.

 Headless CMS is the solution for those who are thinking about business development.
 It is much easier to add more “front-end blocks” here.
 This modern approach has become extremely popular with the growth of the mobile app market.